jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

     (ii) a summary of any redress provided by those settlements that affects natural and physical resources relevant to the area to which the substantive application relates; and
   (f) the full name and address of—
-    (i) each owner of the land to which the notice of requirement relates and of the land adjacent to that land; and (ii) each person who, after reasonable inquiry, is known by the requiring authority to be an occupier of the land to which the notice relates and of the land adjacent to that land; and
+    (i) each owner of the land to which the notice of requirement relates and of the land adjacent to that land; and (ii) each occupier of the land to which the notice of requirement relates and of land adjacent to that land whom the requiring authority is able to identify after reasonable inquiry; and
   (g) an assessment of whether the project or work and the designation sought are reasonably necessary for achieving the objectives of the requiring authority; and
   (h) any consideration of alternative sites, routes, or methods of undertaking the project or work; and (i) a list of the resource consents needed for the project or work and whether they have been applied for; and